 Tip: Adding Marker Size and / or Color will help to emphasize differences and trends, as well as show relationships between Parameters.

-- Zoom in: by drawing a rectangle while holding down the left mouse button.
+- Zoom in: click on the in the bar or draw a rectangle while holding down the left mouse button

 - Select Analysis from above the plot to fit different linear regressions to your plot (only for scatter plots).